 According to recent reports, although women are close to half (47%) of the total U.S. work force, hold more post-graduate degrees than their male peers, and are managers (52%), only a fraction (5%) of these women become executive leaders (i.e. CEO) at Fortune 500 companies.*

-Women-owned businesses pump about $3 trillion into the economy.
-Yet it takes women business owners at least four tries before they are approved for a bank loan or lines or credit.
+Women are also underrepresented in small business.
+Though more women start businesses, only 3 out of 10 get federal contracts.** Women-owned businesses pump about $3 trillion into the economy.
+Yet, it takes women owners at least four tries before they are approved for a bank loan or line of credit.

 My Personal Reasons

-My dad grew during a a time when women were to perform all the duties of the home while the husband worked outside of the home.
-If women were to work outside the home, it was traditional jobs (i.e. nurse, secretary).
+My dad grew up during a a time when women were expected to perform all of the household duties while her husband worked outside of the home.
+If women had to work outside the home, it was traditional jobs (i.e. nurse, secretary).

 All are Welcome

 *Catalyst.
 Catalyst Quick Take: Women in U.S. Management and Labor Force.
-New York: Catalyst, 2013.
+New York: Catalyst, 2017.
 Retrieved from http://www.catalyst.org/knowledge/women-us-management-and-labor-force

 **U.S. Women Chamber of Commerce (n.d.).
 Retrieved from http://www.uswcc.org/networks/ViewGroup.aspx?groupId=3

 .***Center for Women’s Business Research: Women Impacting Public Policy (n.d.).
 Women Accessing Capital: Women, Money and Opportunity.
 Retrieved from http://www.womenaccessingcapital.com/about

 ****Cabrera, E. F. (2007).
 Opting out and opting in: Understanding the complexities of women’s career transitions.
 Career Development International, 12(3), 218-237